 It is best practice from a health and safety and safeguarding perspective to have 2 members of staff present.
-If it is not possible, state your protocol for carrying out checks with the member of staff once the procedure has taken place.

-Intimate care procedures (ICP) will be carried out in (explain where in your school ICP will take place).
+Intimate care procedures (ICP) will be carried out in a private area within school.

 Procedures will be carried out in a COVID-safe way according to the school's risk assessment and COVID-19 protocol.